anvaka/common-words/README.md

 Single file components and hot reload make it fast to develop in.

-The entire application state is stored in a [single object](https://github.com/anvaka/common-words/blob/master/web/src/state/appState.js) and individual language files are loaded when user selects them from a drop down.
+The entire application state is stored in a [single object](https://github.com/anvaka/common-words/blob/master/web/src/state/appState.js) and individual language files are loaded when user selects corresponding element from a drop down.

 As my message dispatcher I'm using [ngraph.events](https://github.com/anvaka/ngraph.events), a very small message passing library with focus on speed.